 With the presumptive success of this extended trial program, we hope to expand community-driven proposals to the fullest possible extent.

 M○C△ Points will be the primary weight factor when voting, allowing users a stronger influence on the path the museum’s curation will take.

-M○C△ Points are a weighted aggregation of how much $MOCA one holds and one’s level of interaction with our ecosystem of tools: $FLOOR, $ROOM, $MOCA token, staked liquidity, community POAPs, likes and comments in our Dapp, etc. ****This customized configuration allows M○C△ to offer voting power that is aggregated from On-chain engagement plus other more diversified interactions.
+M○C△ Points are a weighted aggregation of how much $MOCA one holds and one’s level of interaction with our ecosystem of tools: ROOM Pass and ROOMs, $moca token, staked liquidity, community POAPs, likes and comments in our Dapp, etc. ****This customized configuration allows M○C△ to offer voting power that is aggregated from On-chain engagement plus other more diversified interactions.
 The more one uses our platform, the more Points one earns, expanding the influence one can have in the Museum’s future programming.